 Support Tahoe Trail Guide with a financial contribution via PayPal (single contribution) or Patreon (reoccurring contributions).
 Your support of Tahoe Trail Guide is very much appreciated!Become a Patron!

-The trek to Stevens Peak is not for the faint of heart, however.
+The trek to Steven’s Peak is not for the faint of heart, however.
 This route features approximately seven miles of off-trail hiking and navigating across (mostly) open terrain.
-This means that you’ll be fully exposed if you get caught in inclement weather, injure yourself, or things go sideways in any one of a dozen different ways.
+This means that you’ll be fully exposed if you get caught in inclement weather or injure yourself.
+Or, if things go sideways in any one of a dozen different ways.